Considerations for Jira index snapshots

 During the snapshot creation, (size=18G), how much time require to generate the snapshot? and will it affect system performance, like slowdown the system, create high load, etc?

 At this size the snapshot will take many minutes maybe as long as an hour.
 How this affects the general system throughput seems to vary.
 In our own testing we see little impact, but some customers have reported a significant performance hit.
 This is an I/O intensive operation and the compression requires both CPU and memory so the impact will depend to a large extent on the capacity of the hardware.
+Another impact is, that a reindex at the same time as the snapshot creation on the same machine will fail due to a write lock on the index files.

 Can we change the snapshot directory to another path?